Recognizing and Addressing Family Caregiver Stress

 Educate yourself on available resources

-As they say, “knowledge is power”.
-A significant amount of stress associated with eldercare is related to knowing about and accessing resources.
+As they say, “knowledge is power. ”A significant amount of stress associated with eldercare is related to awareness of and and ability to access resources.

 An understanding of avenues for assistance will make navigating care easier and may allow you to reduce the tasks for which you are responsible.
 This might even result in more quality time with senior family members, because you are not solely focused on caregiving.
-The EAP website has a large Eldercare section.
+The EAP website has a robust Eldercare section.

 Here are a few relevant resources: